 Associate Professor Tuffaha holds an MSc degree in Clinical Pharmacy (with Distinction) from Strathclyde University in Glasgow, an MBA degree from Wollongong University and a PhD in Health Economics from Griffith University.
 Before specialising in health economics, Associate Professor Tuffaha practiced as oncology clinical pharmacy specialist and manager.

 BSc, MBChB, MD, FRACP

-Prof Hardy is a Senior Researcher, a co-lead of the Cancer Biology and Care Program and leads the Palliative Care Research Group at Mater Research.
-She is also Medical Director of the Mater Cancer Care Centre, the Director of Palliative Care and the Acting Medical Lead of the Cancer Care Stream at Mater Group.
+Professor Hardy is a Senior Researcher, a co-lead of the Cancer Biology and Care Program and leads the Palliative Care Research Group at Mater Research.
+Professor Hardy is also Medical Director of the Mater Cancer Care Centre, the Director of Palliative Care and the Acting Medical Lead of the Cancer Care Stream at Mater Group.

-With a background in medical oncology, she has a particular interest in the management of advanced cancer and leads a large multi-disciplinary team of health professionals dedicated to the care of people with advanced life-limiting disease.
-Prof Hardy has developed a wide portfolio of clinical trials and has been instrumental in ensuring a bench-to-bedside approach in research by collaborating closely with her biomedical colleagues.
+With a background in medical oncology, Professor Hardy has a particular interest in the management of advanced cancer and leads a large multi-disciplinary team of health professionals dedicated to the care of people with advanced life-limiting disease.
+Professor Hardy has developed a wide portfolio of clinical trials and has been instrumental in ensuring a bench-to-bedside approach in research by collaborating closely with her biomedical colleagues.